hashicorp/terraform-provider-google-beta/website/docs/r/secret_manager_secret_version.html.markdown

 * `secret_data` -
   (Optional)
   The secret data.
 Must be no larger than 64KiB.
-A base64-encoded string.

 ## Attributes Reference